 SB305 (Senate - Revenue) - Existing law establishes the academic subjects and courses of study which are required for pupils to receive a standard high school diploma in this State.
 (NRS 389.018-389.180) Section 1 of this bill authorizes a high school pupil who is enrolled in grade 11 or 12 and who satisfies the qualifications prescribed by the board of trustees of the school district or the governing body of the charter school in which the pupil is enrolled to receive one elective credit toward the academic credit requirements for graduation from high school by completing a public or private internship of not less than 60 hours.
-Section 1 also requires the board of trustees of a school district or the governing body of the State Board of Education before authorizing pupils to participate in such internships.
+Section 1 also requires the board of trustees of a school district or the governing body of a charter school to obtain the approval of the State Board of Education before authorizing pupils to participate in such internships.